aaclause/nvda-markdownForever/addon/doc/en.md

 ## Introduction

 MarkdownForever is a small NVDA add-on that converts Markdown or HTML contents easily.
-Just write or display any text in Markdown or HTML format and press a simple shortcut to instantly convert or preview the result at any time, exactly as it will look like in your final webpage or in HTML source code, ready to be pasted in any text area supporting HTML.
+Just write or display any text in Markdown or HTML format and press a simple shortcut to instantly convert or preview the result at any time, exactly as it will look like in your final webpage, or in HTML source code, ready to be pasted in any text area supporting HTML.

 MarkdownForever can: